 The legal issues that the shipping industry faces today are more varied and complex, certainly more so than even five years ago.
 Our clients want to know about issues such as data protection, cyber security, and sanctions.
 They also want to know what the positions of Singapore law or jurisdictions elsewhere are, and whether they are compliable.

 The energy and natural resources sector is constantly evolving, with the composition of resources used for power generation shifting in a number of key markets.
 As China continues to progress its One Belt, One Road initiative, we are seeing a shift in the dynamics within markets such as thermal coal.
 We expect that a number of major market participants will be implementing plans to move to cleaner energy resources vigorously over the coming months, which in turn opens up new markets and trade routes for producers and traders.

-This change in market dynamics results in a variety of opportunities arising within the legal sector, which we have been assisting our clients with for some years now – both in respect of projects and infrastructure, physical commodities matters, derivative products and hedging exposure, and of course disputes arising out of failed onshore and offshore projects.
+This change in market dynamics results in a variety of opportunities arising within the legal sector, which we have been assisting our clients with for some years now – both with respect to projects and infrastructure, physical commodities matters, derivative products and hedging exposure and of course, disputes arising out of failed onshore and offshore projects.
 We only expect these issues to grow in volume over the coming months and years and we have positioned ourselves very well to assist our clients with such issues going forward.

 What should clients be thinking about when considering working with the Reed Smith/Resource Law alliance going forward?

 At Reed Smith and Resource Law, we are client driven and focused on working in collaboration and partnership with all of our stakeholders.
 The strong relationships we build with clients help us develop an innate understanding of their needs and business goals.
 We understand the markets in which our clients operate and are well-placed to find innovative and commercial business solutions that will help drive progress for our clients.